GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-11-19 23:30:12 IST
+This content is dynamically generated in Indian Time (IST): 2024-11-20 00:03:01 IST

 Current Weather in Coimbatore:
 Temperature: 25.88 °C
-Condition: haze
+Condition: mist